Thin gap approximations for microfluidic device design: A new perspective on the Hele-Shaw approximation

+We test the approximation on a thin-gap but non-rectilinear flow that is commonly realized in microfluidic devices.
+In \textit{coaxial} flow, three fluid streams, flowing sufficiently slowly that $\mathrm{\mathrm{Re}}=0$, are combined and pass through a narrow aperture (Fig. \ref{fig:coaxialflow}a, \cite{anna2003formation}), emerging as a inner fluid thread sandwiched between the outer fluids.
+In real coaxial flow devices, the surface tension of the inner fluid thread breaks it up into droplets.
+We consider a version of the coaxial flow experiment without viscosity contrasts or surface tension, focusing only on the ability of the optimal 2D model to render the geometry of the interface between the inner and outer fluids.
+We used COMSOL Multiphysics 5.4 to solve both the 3D Stokes equations and the 2D approximate models, and to compare their streamlines with those from the optimal 2D approximation.
 Simulations were performed using the geometry from \cite{anna2003formation}, while varying the mass flux ratio $Q$ between the inner and outer flows.
 At a representative value of $Q$, (Fig. \ref{fig:coaxialflow}b), the optimal 2D approximation with $a = 6/5$ closely approximates the interface in both the narrowing and diverging sections of the channel, whereas the classical Hele-Shaw approximation ($a=0$) overpredicts the downstream width of the middle layer, and provides only qualitative agreement in shape.